Ubiquinol Bucket List: Tips for Grilling for a Group

 Go light on the carbs

 Not only is bread filling, but it isn’t very nutritious.
-One simple way to make your cookout healthier is to avoid serving many carbs.
-Guests will most likely eat more than one hotdog, and those buns aren’t exactly packed with nutrients.
-Same goes for burgers.
-Consider wrapping burgers in lettuce wraps instead of buns or making for kebabs instead of hot dogs.
+One simple way to make your cookout healthier is to avoid serving many simple "white" carbs.
+Guests will most likely eat more than one vegetarian hotdog or sausage, and those buns aren’t exactly packed with nutrients.
+Same goes for turkey burgers.
+Consider wrapping burgers in lettuce wraps instead of buns or making kebabs with lots of roasted vegetables instead of traditional burgers and hot dogs.
 And when dessert rolls around, set out a fruit tray instead of a tray of cookies.

 Make healthy substitutes

 Speaking of sides, another way you can make your meal more heart healthy is to swap traditional barbecue sides for heart-healthy alternatives.
-Swap the famously fatty and high-cholesterol potato salad side for a lighter, healthier option, like this Creamy Chopped Cauliflower Salad.
-And instead of serving a Cobb salad, consider making a more nutritious option, like this Brussels Sprout Salad or this Pineapple & Avocado Salad.
+Swap the famously fatty and high-cholesterol potato salad side for a lighter, healthier option, like this Creamy Chopped Cauliflower Salad

 Get creative when developing the menu for your dinner.
 Your taste buds will thank you.
 And by making healthy food swaps, so will your waistline!